 The Weekend College offers a schedule of credit classes on Friday evenings, and/or Saturday mornings, and/or afternoons.
-Students may also earn an Office Microcomputer Certificate through the Weekend College.
 New classes begin every six weeks, for a total of seven sessions per year.
 Courses offered through the Weekend College are open to all students who meet prerequisite requirements.

-Credit-Free Certificates (860-512-2800)
+Credit-Free Certificate Programs (860-512-2800)